 External input

-The ICHOM Project Leader (OO) conducted a group interview with ten hypertensive patients in Nigeria to identify their priorities of care.
+The ICHOM Project Leader (OO) conducted a group interview with ten hypertensive patients in Nigeria to identify their priorities of care via teleconference.
+Due to the logistics involved in setting up the discussion, a convenience sample of ten patients who were available and willing to participate on the day of their routine outpatient follow-up was selected.
 The intent was not to obtain data generalizable to patients with hypertension globally, but to validate whether the outcome domains identified by the WG reflected priorities of care from the patients’ perspective.

 The final list of outcomes selected by the WG was presented to patients from Nepal and Portugal via a paper and online survey, respectively.
-Patients were asked to rank the importance of each outcome on a 9-point Likert scale
+Patients who attended the outpatient hypertension clinic at Universidade de Lisboa and B.P.
+Koirala Institute of Health Sciences were asked to complete an anonymous survey.
+The inclusion criteria for being invited to participate were having a diagnosis of hypertension and being aged 18 years or older.
+Patients were asked to rank the importance of each outcome on a 9-point Likert scale.
+In Portugal, patients were provided with a link to an online survey which they could complete in their own time.
+Patients in Nepal completed the survey through a handheld tablet or mobile device with the support of volunteers recruited for the role.

 Prior to completion of the Standard Set, the WG also sought feedback on the outcomes, case-mix variables, timeline and general feasibility for implementation from the wider hypertension community through an electronic survey.
+The anonymous survey was link was distributed via ICHOM’s website and social media channels.
+WG members were also asked to distribute the survey through the professional networks.

+Statistics

 Ethics review

 The ICHOM project team obtained ethical approval for the patient engagement work from the Nepal Health Research Council (Reg.no.
 426/2016), the Nigerian Institute of Medical Research Institutional Review Board (IRB/17/009), and the Centro Académico de Medicina de Lisboa Institutional Review Board (No. 25/17).
+All participants in the focus group provided written consent for their participation.

 Role of the funding source